 After setting up, go back to the main interface and click the "Convert" button to start converting Spotify music for Virtual DJ.
 DRmare will automatically download and convert your selected tracks.
 When the process finishes, you can find the converted Spotify songs by clicking the "Converted" icon or locating them in the output folder you set.
 Now you can import the downloaded Spotify music into Virtual DJ and start mixing.

 Part 4.
-How to Integrate Downloaded Spotify Library into Virtual DJ
+How to Connect and Use Spotify with Virtual DJ

-Once DRmare has finished converting your tracks, the final step is to add this Spotify music to Virtual DJ:
+Once DRmare Spotify Music Converter has finished converting your tracks, the final step is to add Spotify music to Virtual DJ:

 Step 2.
 Open Virtual DJ's Browser: Launch Virtual DJ.
-Look for the "Local Music" section on the left panel.
+Look for the "Local Music" section on the left panel to expand the list of folders on your computer.

 Step 3.
 Navigate and Add Folder: Click on "Drives" and use the Virtual DJ browser to navigate through your computer's drives and folders until you find the folder containing your newly downloaded Spotify tracks.